 Making all Australian Standards freely available.

-The ability to provide easy access to up-to-date regulations is a great benefit in understanding a client’s position and the necessary steps to rectify any issues.
-Especially to advisory bodies and consultants.
+Providing easy access to up-to-date regulations is a great benefit in understanding a client’s position and the necessary steps to rectify any issues.

 2. Potentially develop a national database of non/conforming product

 Consulting with industry stakeholders to determine the feasibility of developing a national conforming and non-conforming product database.